NehaKarade-27/tpo-system/README.md

 # tpo-system
-We are developing this website using MERN  stack.
+We are developing this website using PHP  stack.